 Olive oil cooking spray

-eggs whites or 1/2 cup egg substitute
+2 large eggs whites or 1/2 cup egg substitute

 2 tablespoon Dijon-style mustard

 2 cups fine Bread Crumbs

 2 whole chicken breasts (approximately 1 1/2 pound), boneless and skinless*

 * The U.S. Department of Agriculture, as well as food agencies in the United Kingdom and elsewhere, advises against washing poultry.
 Rinsing chicken will not remove or kill much bacteria, and the splashing of water around the sink can spread the bacteria found in raw chicken.
 Cooking poultry to 165 degrees Fahrenheit effectively destroys the most common culprits behind food-borne illness.

 Preheat oven to 450 degrees F. Either spray a large baking sheet with non-fat cooking spray or use your Silicone Baking Mats.